Convection-Enhanced Delivery (CED) of MDNA55 in Adults With Recurrent or Progressive Glioblastoma

 Subjects that meet the study eligibility criteria will undergo surgery associated with study drug administration.
 MDNA55 will be administered locally by convection-enhanced delivery (CED).

 Post-treatment follow-up assessment of safety will be performed 14 days after CED infusion.
-Thereafter, efficacy and safety assessments will be performed at 30, 60, 120, 180, 270, and 360 days after CED infusion.
-Subjects who discontinue before the Day 360 visit will undergo all the procedures scheduled for the Day 360 visit at the time of discontinuation.
+Thereafter, efficacy and safety assessments will be performed at 30, 60, 90, 120, 180, 240, and 360 days after CED infusion.

 Glioblastoma Grade IV Astrocytoma Glioblastoma Multiforme Grade IV Glioma High grade glioma malignant glioma recurrent glioblastoma recurrent GBM recurrent GB glioblastoma (GB) glioblastoma multiforme (GBM) progressive glioblastoma Brain tumor Brain cancer immunotherapy targeted IL4R Glioma Astrocytoma Interleukin-4